-Replacement of multiple agreements with single agreement 12.
-Where the holder of a mining right has entered into more than one ratified community development agreement and the parties to two or more of these agreements now want to replace their agreements with a single community development agreement, such new agreement shall be submitted for approval under regulation 9.
+Replacement of 12.
+Where the holder of a mining right has entered into more than one multiple ratified community development agreement and the parties to two or agreements with more of these agreements now want to replace their agreements with a single agreement single community development agreement, such new agreement shall be submitted for approval under regulation 9.